AlphaNumeric99/SecondOrder/README.md

   Streamed to you in real time via SSE
 ```

-Every step streams progress to the UI — you see the plan form, searches execute, sources get scraped, and the final report writes itself token by token.
+Every step streams progress — you see the plan form, searches execute, sources get scraped, and the final report writes itself token by token.

 ## Architecture